 Each year we run a range of creative writing competitions.
-This year these have included Poetry by Heart for KS4, The Young Writer, and the Radio 2 500 Words Competition for Years 7 and 8.
 We strive to give our students as many opportunities to be creative as possible.

-Thirty students in Years 7, 8 and 9 are chosen each year to be in the Enhanced Learning groups, where they are given extra help with their literacy and numeracy.
+Fifteen students in Years 7 and 8 are chosen each year to be in the Enhanced Learning groups, where they are given extra help with their literacy and numeracy.

 Morning Reading Group